evvvvil/urptransitionshaders-docs/README.md

 ## How to use:

 1. Import the "URP Transition Shaders" package.
 You will then have new shader options available for any Unity material.
-In the `Shader` dropdown of any material, in the `Universal Render Pipeline` category, new shaders are: `Lit-Transition`, `SimpleLit-Transition`, `ComplexLit-Transition`, `BakedLit-Transition`  and `Unlit-Transition`. :star_struck:
+In the `Shader` dropdown of any material inspector, in the `Universal Render Pipeline` category, new shaders are: `Lit-Transition`, `SimpleLit-Transition`, `ComplexLit-Transition`, `BakedLit-Transition`  and `Unlit-Transition`. :star_struck:

 ![New options available in material shader dropdown](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img-01.jpg?raw=true)